FOREX-Dollar jumps as Fed rate guidance shows quiet confidence in US economy

 While Fed officials shrugged off the disinflationary trend

-rate at the end of next year was lowered to 1.125 percent from
+at the end of next year was in fact lowered to 1.125 percent

 "It shows Fed policymakers are becoming less convinced on